zhiburt/tabled/README.md

 ## Usage

-To print a list of structs or enums as a table, there is 2 ways.
+To print a list of structs or enums as a table, there are 2 ways.

-* Using a builder method, to build table step by step
+* Using a builder method, to build a table step by step
 * Implement a `Tabled` trait for your type (or annotate your type with a derive macro) and use a iterator of this type.

 A builder method gets handy, when a data schema is unknown,\
-while a typed struct in cases where we know the data structure beforehand.
+while a typed struct is useful in cases where we know the data structure beforehand.

-Notice that there are a lot of [*mods*](#settings) available for your tables.
-As well as the helpers such as [*derive macros*](#derive) and [*proc macros*](#macros).
+Notice that there are a lot of [*mods*](#settings) available for your tables, as well as helpers such as [*derive macros*](#derive) and [*proc macros*](#macros).

-Bellow are shown both of these methods.\
+Below are shown both of these methods.\
-The example below is demontrates a derive method.
+The example below is demonstrates a derive method.

 ```rust
 use tabled::{Tabled, Table};